 On June 26, 1993, Campanella succumbed to a heart attack in Woodland Hills, California.
 He lived to be 71, far exceeding the normal life expectancy for someone in his condition.
 In 2006 he was honored with a US postage stamp bearing his image, and later that year the Dodgers announced the creation of the Roy Campanella Award, to be given annually to the Dodger who best exemplifies Campanella’s spirit and leadership.

-It’s probably fair to say that, even with the premature end to his career, Campanella’s third place ranking on Bill James’s catchers list would have been higher if he hadn’t been denied the opportunity to play in the major leagues at an earlier age.
+Nonetheless, Campanella’s career is sprinkled with what-ifs.
+It’s fair to say that, even with the premature end to his career, Campy’s third place ranking on Bill James’s catchers list might have been higher if he hadn’t been denied the opportunity to play in the major leagues at an earlier age.
 It’s also probably realistic to assume that he wouldn’t have had to wait six years after gaining eligibility to be elected to the Hall of Fame.

 If circumstances had been right, Campanella could have been the first black player in the big leagues.
 Back in 1943, he had been invited to Forbes Field to work out for the Pittsburgh Pirates, but team president William Benswanger succumbed to peer pressure and canceled the tryout.

-And if not for the accident, he might well have become the major league’s first black manager.
-Before joining the Dodgers Campanella managed the Caracas club in the Venezuelan Winter League for a few seasons.
-In 1946, the 25-year-old skipper’s charges included Newcombe, Sam Jethroe, Harry Simpson, and Luis Aparicio, Sr., father of the Hall of Fame shortstop.
+And if not for the accident, Campanella might well have become the major league’s first black manager.
+Before joining the Dodgers he managed the Caracas club in the Venezuelan Winter League for a few seasons.
+In 1946 the 25-year-old skipper’s charges included Newcombe, Sam Jethroe, Harry Simpson, and Luis Aparicio, Sr., father of the Hall of Fame shortstop.
 Before his accident the Dodgers had already approached Campanella about a future coaching or managing in the minor leagues after his career ended.